 - complete the full course prescribed by your vet even if the animal gets better after a few doses

-- always take your vet's advice and comply with instructions provided for the administration of and disposal of unused medication
+- always take your vet's advice and follow instructions provided for the administration of and disposal of unused medication

 Using antibiotics in agriculture

 Antibiotics are essential medicines for treating bacterial infections in animals.
-Everyone using antibiotics in agriculture should make sure they are used responsibly to make sure they remain effective.
+Everyone using antibiotics in agriculture should make sure they are used responsibly to make sure they stay effective.

 Livestock owners are urged to take every possible action to prevent disease by having good farm management, biosecurity, and animal husbandry.
 This will help reduce the need for antibiotics.